Undergraduate Student Organizations

 The Chemical and Biological Engineering Department is a proud supporter of the AIChE chapter at Mines.
 The AIChE group is consistently looking for ways to have current CBE undergraduate students connect with companies and alumni.
 AIChE’s most notable events include their Lunch and Learn on Fridays and bi-annual Rotational Dinner.
 If you are interested in supporting the AIChE group or joining one of their events, please reach out to cbe@mines.edu.

-The group was chartered in 1957 and is currently advised by Assistant Professor Kevin Cash and Professor John Jechura.
+The group was chartered in 1957 and is currently advised by Associate Professor Kevin Cash.

 Rotational Dinner & Networking